BostonDSA/facebook-gcal-sync/README.md

 This app runs as a scheduled job in [heroku](https://dashboard.heroku.com/apps/boston-dsa-event-sync).

+The app is set up with automatic deployments to the `master` branch of this repo on GitHub.
+Take care when committing to this branch.

 *If you have access to the heroku app above, please treat the keys as secret*

 ## Prerequisites